 Contrave is not approved for use in children under 18 years of age.

-The most common side effects of Contrave are as follows: nausea, dizziness, constipation, insomnia, headache, dry mouth,
+The most common side effects of Contrave are as follows: nausea, dizziness, constipation, insomnia, headache, dry mouth, vomiting, diarrhea.

 The developer company of Contrave is Orexigen Therapeutics, Inc. (USA).
 The distributor company is Takeda Pharmaceuticals America, Inc.